MichalSara99/lss2/index.md

 ## LSS2 (Linear System Solvers)

-LSS is C++ library written written in Visual Studio 2019 IDE (VS) on win-x64 platform using C++17 standard.
+LSS2 is C++ library written written in Visual Studio 2019 IDE (VS) on win-x64 platform using C++17 standard.
 It contains several linear system solvers plus some ODE and PDE solvers.
 It has been migrated from LSS using valarrays instead of vectors.
 It also has some output functionalities.

 ### Requirements